List-coloring apex-minor-free graphs: Complexity

-\begin{proof}[Proof of Theorem~\ref{thm-hard2}] By Lemma~\ref{lemma-adda}, it suffices to show this claim for $t=1$, i.e., that $5$-colorability of $3$-connected graphs avoiding some $1$-appex minor is NP-complete.
-We give a reduction from planar $3$-SAT.
+\begin{proof}[Proof of Theorem~\ref{thm-hard2}] By Lemma~\ref{lemma-adda}, it suffices to show this claim for $t=1$, i.e., we need to show that $(c+1)$-colorability of $3$-connected $(1,c)$-apex-free graphs is NP-complete.
+Recall that a graph is $(1,c)$-apex-free if all its $4$-connected minors with at least $c+8$ vertices are planar.
+We give a reduction from planar SAT, which is known to be NP-complete~\cite{plansat}.